Freddie Freeman Preview, Player Props: Dodgers vs. Braves

 Freddie Freeman At The Plate

-- Freeman has an OPS of 1.007, fueled by an OBP of .417 to go with a slugging percentage of .590.
-All three of those stats are best among Los Angeles hitters this season.
+- Freeman leads Los Angeles with an OBP of .417, plus a team-best slugging percentage of .588.

-- Among qualifying hitters, he ranks third in batting average, while his on-base percentage ranks second and he is fourth in slugging.
+- Among the qualifying batters in baseball, his batting average ranks second, his on-base percentage ranks second, and he is fourth in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.